greenorbitspace/hub/userguide/content/en/docs/glossary/e/esp-email-service-provider.md

 ---
-title: 'Esp: Email Service Provider'
+title: 'ESP: Email Service Provider'
 ref: esp-email-service-provider
+weight: 1
+exported_at: '2025-06-16T15:03:54.026135+00:00'
-description: An Email Service Provider (ESP) is a company that offers email marketing services, allowing businesses to send bulk emails to their customers and manage their email marketing campaigns effectively.
-ESPs provide tools for creating, sending, and tracking emails, as well as managing subscriber lists and ensuring compliance with email marketing regulations.
+definition: An Email Service Provider (ESP) is a company that offers email marketing services and solutions to businesses and organizations.
+ESPs provide tools for designing, sending, and tracking email campaigns, allowing users to manage their email lists, segment audiences, and analyze campaign performance.
-notion_page_id: 214d6625-c679-807f-815b-d739898c1e70
-exported_at: '2025-06-16T14:24:03.697757+00:00'
 tags:
+- Marketing
 - Email
-- Marketing
 - CRM
-category:
+id: GL111
+categories:
 - Marketing & Communication
-id: GL111
 ---